-Even though he was already a literal demon by the time it happened, it bears mentioning that Nobunaga actually did burn down the temples at Mt.
+Moral Event Horizon: Even though he was already a literal demon by the time it happened, it bears mentioning that Nobunaga actually did burn down the temples at Mt.
 Hiei in Real Life, so he qualifies for this both in the games and in the eyes of many historians.
 In fact, this act is one of the main reasons he receives a Historical Villain Upgrade anywhere he appears.

 The fixed camera sometimes makes it hard to notice the enemies.

 The most common complaint the first two games got is the use of the dpad rather than the left analogue to move.
 This is now fixed in the remaster of the first game, allowing players to use the analog stick to move.

 Sequel Difficulty Spike: Issen appears to have been nerfed in 3 to make it harder to spam.
 This in itself is not a big deal, except that acquiring the Ako's Black Vest means completing the Critical tutorial: enemies can only be killed via critical hits.
 Deflect criticals are much easier, since your character is at least protected from the blow.
 However, this tutorial requires that you leave yourself wide open to attack.
 Not for nothing is this considered the trickiest level of any Onimusha game.